Outdoors: Pacific Crest Trail taking a beating from vegan hiker

 “It’s the causes he’s representing that are keeping him going at this pace,” Dawn said Tuesday.
 She was driving from California to Manning Provincial Park, British Columbia, to rendezvous with Garrett today for the last few miles of his odyssey.

-Anderson is a vegan, but relaxed her vegan diet in order to attempt a PCT record unsupported, Dawn said.
-However, through social media followers, she’s received food support at trailheads.
+Anderson once flirted with being a vegan, but relaxed her diet well in advance of her PCT hikein order to attempt a record unsupported.
+However, through social media followers, she’s received food support at some trailheads.

 (PCT trail followers generally consider “supported” as having handlers who go along with the hiker, carrying gear.
 Neither Anderson nor Garrett had that kind of support, but the line is still blurry in the eyes of traditionalist hikers.)